 This panoramic roof terrace formed a bland space, created with a developer's mentality, simply made of concrete slabs, a grass lawn and ghastly railway sleepers – highly incongruous with its Grosvenor Waterside location.
 The expansive London views, right above Chelsea Bridge, required interlinking to a contemporary penthouse amid an urban outlook, where our client sought a low maintenance scheme and inspiring rooftop lighting.
 The terrace design & build integrates multilayered greeneries to suit a metropolitan setting, in an elegant display for a Londoner's private paradise.

 This courtyard garden contained a lacklustre array of knick-knacks, yet its southwest aspect provided a warm sheltered microclimate, in which we saw great plant cultivation potential.
 The inventive waterfall design accomplishes a broad detail spectrum, generating white noise and subtle reflections, while enriching diverse jungle-like foliage with constant lucent qualities.
 Our comprehensive design & build project, meticulously developed through a series of fresh courtyard garden ideas, transformed the dreary site into an intimate space, enhanced by soothing water, exotic flora and modern sculptural focal points.

 8 regent's park

 The back garden, rooftop and frontage of this North London end-of-terrace house required a complete design transformation, where we maximised the outdoor spaces by enhancing architectural fluidity, and mitigated tricky level changes around existing trees.
 With children of varying ages, we retained open surfaces, while including upbeat areas for the kids and laid-back zones for the grown-ups.
-The scheme fuses a practical approach within a contemporary layout, enveloped by lush foliage, turning minimalist design concepts into a cohesive, liveable framework, which embraces a vibrant family garden and home.
+The scheme fuses a practical approach within a contemporary layout, enveloped by lush foliage, turning minimalist design concepts into a cohesive outdoor living framework which embraces a vibrant family home.

 9 saffron walden